stuburger/yafl/README.md

 ## Top Level API

-**yafl** only exports a single function:
+**Yafl** only exports a single function:

-`createFormContext` returns all of the same components as those exported by yafl.
+`createFormContext` returns all of the same components as those exported by Yafl.

 ```js
 const { Form, Field, Section, Repeat, Gizmo, Validator } = createFormContext()
 ```

 There are a few cases where one might want to nest one Form within another.
-However, since yafl uses React's context API to pass props from Provider to Consumer, rendering a Form inside another Form will make it impossible to access the outter Form values within a Field, Section or Repeat that are rendered within the inner Form.
+However, since Yafl uses React's context API to pass props from Provider to Consumer, rendering a Form inside another Form will make it impossible to access the outter Form values within a Field, Section or Repeat that are rendered within the inner Form.
 The following example serves to illustrate the problem:

 ```js
 import { Form, Field, Section } from 'yafl'